-- Orlando Shakes has produced 139 plays over twenty-four seasons.
+- Orlando Shakes has produced 158 plays over twenty-seven seasons.

 - Orlando Shakes has produced 22 world premiere productions.

-- Orlando Shakes provides 23 full-time jobs and 11 seasonal jobs within Central Florida.
-Additionally, over 150 artists are used on an annual basis.
+- Orlando Shakes currently provides 37 full-time jobs within Central Florida.
+Additionally, approximately 150 artists are used on an annual basis.

-- The Lowndes Shakespeare Center has been fully renovated to include four performance venues, two rehearsal halls, a meeting/reception room, and office and shop space for all staff.
+- The Lowndes Shakespeare Center includes four performance venues, two rehearsal halls, a meeting/reception room, and office and shop space for all staff.

 Orlando Shakespeare Theater is the only professional, classical theater company in Central Florida.
 Orlando Shakes began as a project by UCF professor, Stuart Omans under the name Orlando Shakespeare Festival in 1989.
 Performances were done at the Walt Disney Amphitheater of Lake Eola Park in downtown Orlando; which would continue for 17 years.
 In 1995, the Festival began expanding its season and commissioned a non-Shakespeare play for the first time.
 Plays were staged in rented spaces and the struggle to find performance space created a need to find a permanent home.
 In late 2001, the Lowndes Shakespeare Center in Loch Haven Park opened its doors, giving the Theater the opportunity to provide exceptional audience experiences and become the first professional regional theater in Central Florida.
 In 2007, the name was officially changed to Orlando Shakespeare Theater to better reflect the year-round programming that was being offered.